 If you are a U.S. or Canadian citizen and have ever had any type of criminal conviction, you should thoroughly check out current border regulations before you leave.
 The two countries now share all criminal information from sources such as the FBI’s National Crime Information Center (NCIC) database and the Canadian Police Information Centre (CPIC) database.
 If a border officer checks these databases, your criminal record for both countries will be right there on their computer screen.

-That long forgotten youthful indiscretion, or an alcohol related driving offense, may very well bar entry into either country.
-Many a hunter or businessman has landed at a Canadian airport, only to be sent back out on the next flight because of a 10 year old drunk driving offense or a Vietnam era civil disobedience conviction.
+That long-forgotten youthful indiscretion, or an alcohol related driving offense, may very well bar entry into either country.
+Many a hunter or businessman has landed at a Canadian airport, only to be sent back out on the next flight because of a 10-year-old drunk driving offense or a Vietnam-era civil disobedience conviction.
 In 2010, Canada denied entry to 6,948 Americans because of prior criminal offenses.

-There are a very wide range of serious and seemingly minor offenses that can prevent your entry into either country.
+There is a very wide range of serious and seemingly minor offenses that can prevent your entry into either country.
 Given the difference in laws between the countries, it is often very difficult to figure out how the other country will interpret your conviction.
 A conviction that prohibits entry into Canada may not prohibit entry to the U.S., and vice versa.

 You may hear stories of people who were allowed to cross the border even though they had a criminal offense.
 Others will say that they were allowed to cross 2 or 3 times and were then stopped the next time they tried to cross.
 Why?
 Because it is always the final decision of officers at ports of entry to decide whether a person should be allowed into the country.
-The simple fact is – if you have an offense on your record it may be a problem.
+The simple fact is – if you have an offense on your record, it may be a problem.